mapzen/opzworks/README.md

 * `ssh` Generate and update SSH configuration files.

   Every stack will be iterated over to generate the config.
-Host names are based off the stack naming convention, `project_name::env::region`.
+Host names are based off the stack naming convention, `project_name::env::region`

-  For example, if we have a host 'api1' in the stack apiaxle::prod::us-east, the resultant hostname will be `api1-apiaxle-prod-us-east`.
+  For example, if we have a host 'api1' in the stack apiaxle::prod::us-east, the resultant hostname will be `api1-apiaxle-prod-us-east`

   By default, `opsworks ssh` will iterate over all stacks.
 If you wish to restrict the stacks it searches, simply pass the stack name (or a partial match) as an argument: